Non-Collaborative User Simulators for Tool Agents: Related Works

 \paragraph{Multi-Turn Dialogues of Tool Agents} It is important for tool agents to solve user requests in realistic scenarios.
 To evaluate these capabilities, several works have developed benchmarks \citep{toolbench,gorilla,toolalpaca} and simulation environments \citep{appworld, bfcl} to reflect realistic use cases.
 Despite their contributions, most of these works are limited to single-turn interactions, overlooking the fact that real-world task completion requires multi-turn conversations between users and agents.
 To address this gap, recent works such as \citet{api_bank} and \citet{tooltalk} have generated multi-turn dialogues between users and tool agents, incorporating scenarios where agents engage in multi-turn conversations to elicit information from users (e.g., user intent, input parameter values).
 More complex scenarios include dialogues from \citet{tooldial} where users fail to provide required parameters, and simulations from \citet{getlost_multiturn} that model underspecification behavior.
 However, these works have still represented only interactions with collaborative users, with limited exploration of complicated situations arising from non-collaborative users.
 In our work, we develop a user simulator to reproduce these non-collaborative behaviors, thereby covering a broader spectrum of user-agent interactions.

-\paragraph{User Simulation for Tool Agents} Adopting user simulators in dialogue simulation has been a well-established approach since task-oriented dialogue systems \citep{agenda_1997, reliable, Schatzmann_2005, agenda_init}, and has recently been adopted in tool agent research. \cite{tau_bench}, \cite{tau2_bench} and \cite{api_gen_mt} propose prompt-based user simulators that incorporate the user goal, dialogue history, and instruction within the prompt to simulate goal-oriented conversations.
-To ensure goal-aligned behavior of user simulators, recent works have explored various techniques: \cite{duet_sim} employs LLM-based verifiers to inspect user utterances during dialogue simulation, while \cite{ugst} trains user simulators through SFT and GRPO.
+\paragraph{User Simulation for Tool Agents} Adopting user simulators in dialogue simulation has been a well-established approach for developing task-oriented dialogue systems \citep{agenda_1997, reliable, Schatzmann_2005, agenda_init}, and has recently been adopted in tool agent research.
+The $\tau$-Bench series \citep{tau_bench,tau2_bench} and Apigen-mt \citep{api_gen_mt} propose prompt-based user simulators that incorporate the user goal, dialogue history, and instruction within the prompt to simulate goal-oriented conversations.
+To ensure goal-aligned behavior of user simulators, recent works have explored various techniques: \cite{duet_sim} employs LLM-based verifiers to inspect user utterances during dialogue simulation, while \cite{ugst} trains user simulators through SFT and subsequent GRPO training with LLM-as-a-judge reward.
 However, existing user simulation research in tool agents has exclusively focused on collaborative user behavior, with no attempts to address or simulate the non-collaborative behaviors exhibited by real-world users.
-In our work, we investigate non-collaborative user behaviors through empirical studies and propose a novel user simulation method to reproduce these behaviors.
+Furthermore, frameworks for building and evaluating goal-aligned user simulators remain heavily reliant on LLM-as-a-judge.
+To mitigate this, we investigate non-collaborative user behaviors through empirical studies and propose a novel user simulation method to reproduce these behaviors.
+We also enforce goal alignment, i.e., all goal-relevant information is delivered during the dialogue, and build a user simulator that satisfies it.